piwheels/hostedpi/docs/cli_add_key.rst

     The name of the Pis to add keys to

-.. option:: -h, --help
+.. option:: --help

-    Show this help message and exit
+    Show this message and exit

 Usage
 =====